MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/faq-timeline-highlights-with-copilot.md

 We used the following metrics to measure Copilot's performance:

-- Accuracy: How well the generated highlights match the input and the context
+- **Accuracy**: How well the generated highlights match the input and the context

-- Relevance: How well the generated highlights address the customer's needs and expectations
+- **Relevance**: How well the generated highlights address the customer's needs and expectations

-- Diversity: How well the generated highlights offer different options and perspectives
+- **Diversity**: How well the generated highlights offer different options and perspectives

-- Readability: How easy the generated highlights are to read and understand
+- **Readability**: How easy the generated highlights are to read and understand

 ## What are the limitations of Copilot in the timeline?